mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/init.md

 PyTorch: This interface supports three kinds of collective communications: MPI, Gloo, and NCCL.
 It initializes `backend` and also provides configuration, such as `world_size`, `rank`, `timeout`, etc.

 MindSpore：This interface currently supports three kinds of collective communication: HCCL, NCCL, and MCCL.
 The configuration of `world_size`, `rank` and `timeout` is not set in this interface.
-The corresponding environment variable needs to be set before calling this interface.
+The corresponding environment variables need to be set before calling this interface.

 | Class | Sub-class |PyTorch | MindSpore | Difference |
 | --- | --- | --- | --- |---|